LLNL/shroud/docs/reference.rst

   C++ header file name which will be included in the implementation file.
   If unset then the global *cxx_header* will be used.

+format
+   Format fields for the class.
+   Creates scope within library.

+options
+   Options fields for the class.
+   Creates scope within library.

 namespace
   Blank delimited list of namespaces for **cxx_header**.
   The namespaces will be nested.